swiss-seismological-service/scrtdd/doc/base/ttt.rst

 LOCSAT
 ------

-In the rtDD configuration it is possible to select any travel time table installed in SeisComP; this means the default SeisComP travel time tables and any other tables installed by the user.
+In the rtDD configuration it is possible to select any travel time table supported by SeisComP; this means the default SeisComP travel time tables and any other tables installed by the user.
 Although, this is a general SeisComP topic and we suggest to refer to the official SeisComP documentation, here is a quick recipe for generating your own travel time table from a custom velocity model.

-SeisComP supports ``LOCSAT`` and ``libtau`` travel time table formats (1D velocity model).
+Currently SeisComP supports ``LOCSAT`` and ``libtau`` travel time table formats by default (1D velocity model).
 It is possible to generate a custom travel time table in ``LOCSAT`` format using the `TauP toolkit <https://www.seis.sc.edu/taup>`_.

 First step is to have a velocity model in one of the formats supported by ``TauP``.
 To do so, just make a copy of the SeisComP iasp91 or ak135 velocity models::